GodIsNotASymbol/project-aggregator/README.txt

 - Desde el spring initializr pude elegir Spring Boot MVC que usa apache Tomcat como server

 -----TODO(Pagina aggregator)-----------------------------------
-- make login page:
-- login page has to have username and password fields managed and connected to the backend by a submit button and a post request
 - After the submit button has been pressed, there must be a redirect to a page that has create and edit
 - Implementar pagina del edit --> que aparezca un boton en la view del item solo si estoy loggeado, y que me lleve a la pagina del edit
 - Implementar que las paginas de edit y create solo se puede acceder con Rol admin